guanming-zhang/sips/README.md

-This codebase is derived from https://github.com/guanming-zhang/sips, created by Guanming Zhang.
-The original license and copyright notices have been preserved.
+This code is implemented by Guanming Zhang(base code) and Satyam Anand (random organization and pairwise corrlation).
 This version contains implementation of pairwise, correlated random-organizing systems (random organization, biased random organization, and stochastic gradient descent).

 ░██████╗██╗██████╗░░██████╗